danth6961/tsp-rebalance-app/docs/project_handoff.md

 - write to the transaction audit trail
 - must respect the 2-IFT monthly limit

-### Pure G Fund safety move
+### Pure G Fund Safety Move
 A pure 100% G allocation is treated as a TSP-safe safety move:
 - it does not consume a monthly IFT
 - it does not count toward the normal 2-IFT cap
 - it is still recorded by the app as a safety action

-This is meant to support the TSP rule that moving to G can be handled as a special safety path.
+This supports the TSP rule that moving to G can be handled as a special safety path.

 ---

-## Files and roles
+## Files and Roles

 ### `app.py`
 Main Streamlit application and orchestration layer.